Outside Bets

 Dozen Bets

-The roulette layout features three dozens of 12 numbers each.
-The first dozen covers the numbers from 1 to 12, the second one – from 13 to 24, and the last one – from 25 to 36.
-The payout is 2:1.
-This bet also excludes the zero pocket(s).
+The roulette layout features three dozens, each containing 12 numbers.
+The first dozen covers numbers 1 through 12, the second spans 13 through 24, and the last includes 25 through 36.
+The payout is 2:1, and, like the column bet, this wager excludes the zero pocket(s).

 You may have already noticed that the dozen bet is very similar to the column bet.
-The only difference between these two is the numbers they cover.
-To place a bet on the dozens, you have to position chips in one of the betting boxes marked as “1st 12” (P12 in French Roulette), “2nd 12” (M12), and “3rd 12” (D12).
+The only distinction between them is the set of numbers they cover.
+To place a dozen bet, position your chips in one of the boxes marked as “1st 12” (P12 in French Roulette), “2nd 12” (M12), or “3rd 12” (D12).

 Bets on Color

 Betting on the color of the winning number is extremely popular among roulette fans.
-A roulette wheel consists of pockets alternately colored black and red.
-Only the zero pocket(s) is (are) colored in green.
-The red/black bet allows players to cover all red or black numbers.
-The number of red pockets is 18, the same as the black ones.
-Should the ball land in a zero pocket, all red and black bets are losing.
+A roulette wheel contains pockets that alternate between black and red.
+Only the zero pocket(s) is/are colored green.
+A red/black bet allows players to cover all red or all black numbers.
+There are 18 red pockets and 18 black pockets.
+If the ball lands in a zero pocket, all red and black bets lose.

-To place a bet on the color of the winning outcome, you have to position chips in one of the betting boxes contain a “Red” or “Black” label.
-These are located under the “2nd 12” betting box.
-In French Roulette, the bet is also referred to as Rouge (red) ou Noir (black).
-Chips are placed in the box illustrating a diamond colored in red and black.
-The payout associated with this bet is 1:1.
+To place a color bet, position your chips in one of the boxes labeled “Red” or “Black”.
+These boxes are located beneath the “2nd 12” betting box.
+In French Roulette, the wager is called Rouge (red) ou Noir (black).
+Chips are placed in the box illustrating a diamond colored red and black.
+The payout for this bet is 1:1.

 Bets on Odd/Even

-Regardless of whether you play a single-zero or double-zero roulette variation, the wheel has 18 odd (for example, 1, 3, 5, 7, etc.) and 18 even (for example, 2, 4, 6, 8, etc.) numbers.
-The payout is 1:1 as each of the bets (odd or even) have equal chances of winning.
-It is important to note that the number zero is neither even nor odd.
+No matter whether you play a single-zero or double-zero version of roulette, the wheel contains 18 odd (e.g., 1, 3, 5, 7, etc.) and 18 even (e.g., 2, 4, 6, 8, etc.) numbers.
+The payout is 1:1 because both bets – odd and even – offer equal chances of winning.
+Remember, the number zero is neither even nor odd.

-If you want to place a bet on the odd numbers, you have to position chips on the respective betting area that is placed to the right of the “Black” betting box (below the “3rd 12” box).
-Assuming that you believe that the winning number will be even, you can place chips in the box located to the left of the “Red” betting box (below the “1st 12” box).
-Players who prefer playing French Roulette should know that this bet is called Pair (even) ou Impair (odd).
+To bet on odd numbers, place your chips on the betting area to the right of the “Black” betting box (below the “3rd 12” box).
+If you think the winning number will be even, place your chips in the box to the left of the “Red” betting box (below the “1st 12” box).
+Players who prefer French Roulette should know that this bet is called Pair (even) ou Impair (odd).

 Bets on High/Low

-The numbers on the roulette wheel can be divided into low (from 1 to 18) and high (from 19 to 36).
-This bet does not cover the zero pocket(s) on the wheel.
-As you might have already noticed, each category consists of 18 numbers in total.
-To place a High/Low bet, position your chips in the boxes labeled as “1 – 18” or “19 – 36”.
-On the French table, this bet is known as Passe (high numbers) and Manque (low numbers).
-High/Low bets come with a payout of 1:1.
+The numbers on the roulette wheel are divided into low (1–18) and high (19–36).
+This bet does not include the zero pocket(s).
+As you may have noticed, each group contains 18 numbers in total.
+To place a High/Low bet, put your chips in the boxes labeled as “1 – 18” or “19 – 36”.
+On the French table, this wager is known as Passe (high numbers) or Manque (low numbers).
+High/Low bets pay 1:1.

 Even-Money Bets Explained

-In roulette, even-money bets are the ones that feature a payout of 1:1, including Red/Black, High/Low, and Odd/Even.
-These bets provide players with the opportunity to win the same amount of money as their original stake.
-Even-money bets usually offer nearly equal chances of winning or losing.
-Many rookie players believe that the even-money bets mean that they have 50% chances of winning/losing.
-However, they forget the presence of the zero pocket(s).
+In roulette, even-money bets are wagers that pay 1:1, including Red/Black, High/Low, and Odd/Even.
+These bets give players the chance to win an amount equal to their original stake.
+Although even-money bets offer almost equal chances of winning or losing, many newcomers assume they provide a full 50% chance.
+They often overlook the effect of the zero pocket(s).

-Knowing which are the even-money bets in roulette is important because European and French variations of the game feature two special rules – the “La Partage” and “En Prison”.
-These reduce the house edge from 2.70% to 1.35% only on even-money bets.
-The two rules come into play if the ball lands on the zero pocket.
+Recognizing which bets are even-money is important, because the European and French versions of the game feature two special rules – “La Partage” and “En Prison”.
+These rules apply only to even-money bets and reduce the house edge from 2.70% to 1.35% when the ball lands on zero.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.